Maine's congressional districts

-Maine is divided into 2 congressional districts, each represented by an elected member of the United States House of Representatives.
+Maine is divided into two congressional districts, each represented by an elected member of the United States House of Representatives.

-Unlike every other US state except for Nebraska, Maine apportions two of its Electoral College votes according to congressional district, making each district its own separate battleground in US presidential elections.
+Unlike every other U.S. state except for Nebraska, Maine apportions two of its Electoral College votes according to congressional district, making each district its own separate battleground in US presidential elections.
 Following the 2016 elections, the 2nd district had the sole Republican representative in New England.
 After 2018, however, the Republican incumbent was ousted by a Democratic challenger.
 As a result, all of New England was represented by Democrats in the House of Representatives.

 Current districts and representatives

 The districts are currently represented in the 118th United States Congress by 2 Democrats.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Maine, presented chronologically.
 All redistricting events that took place in Maine between 1973 and 2013 are shown.